Prescription Drug Abuse is Rapidly Rising

-Look into your medicine cabinet and you will undoubtedly find a prescription drug.
-Then think that someone out there is abusing that same medication.
 Many studies are pointing out what most people already know.
-Drug abuse is rising and just as concerning, many of the drugs are prescription medications.
+Drug abuse is rising and just as concerning, many of the drugs are Prescription Medications.

 Recently, I heard someone discussing their encounter with a worker who had entered into their home to help re-energize their home.
 Instead, they were forced to approach the lead foremen and ask that they and their workers leave.
 When asked why, the home owner insisted that he had seen a worker going through his medicine and several medications were missing.
 The foreman soon fired the worker, because this hadn’t been the only time that this had happened.

-If you have never taken a narcotic or many other prescription medications; they can make you high, euphoric, relaxed, aware, asleep, and can relieve the pain.
-This euphoria is often associated with pain receptors in the brain.
+If you have never taken a narcotic or Opioids or many other prescription medications; they can make you high, euphoric, relaxed, aware, asleep, and can relieve the pain.
+This euphoria is often associated with pain receptors in the Brain.
 These important receptors control our pain, the medications have been designed to target these specific receptors.
 (That’s why, when in pain, they work so well.)

 The number of visits for prescribed or OTC overdoses was almost the same number of visits from those overdosing on heroin, cocaine and other illegal drugs.
 That is pretty impressive or alarming, depending on how you look at it.